 Parasite Medical Program

-In 1997, Carol Delker, BLSCP member, assisted a renowned medical research team in remote Tibetan villages.
-The Centers for Disease Control and Prevention (CDC) was the lead institution.
-A total of 7,702 Tibetans were tested for the disease.
+In Summer 1997, Carol Delker, BLSCP member, assisted a renowned medical research team for several weeks in remote Tibetan villages in northwest Sichuan and southeast Qinghai.
+Centers for Disease Control and Prevention (CDC), Atlanta, Georgia was the lead institution.
+A total of 7,702 Tibetans were tested for this disease.
 The average infection rate was measured to be 5.6%.
-A summary of the research is provided in Echinococcosis on the Tibetan Plateau: Risk Factors for Infection in Tibetan Populations, by Dr. Peter M. Schantz, of the CDC.
+A summary of the research is provided in Echinococcosis on the Tibetan Plateau: Risk Factors for Infection in Tibetan Populations, by Dr. Peter M. Schantz.
 Click here to view a pictorial diagram of the life cycle of the parasite that causes echinococcosis. | |

 In September 2002, Bill Warnock, BLSCP member, led an information exchange with Lhasa City Hospital